Here is another great article by Qa'im bin Mohammad

 And say: Truth hath come and falsehood hath vanished away.
 Lo! falsehood is ever bound to vanish.
 (17:81)

 This is my third instalment in the series regarding the trials, crucifixion, and resurrection of Jesus (as).
 I would highly recommend you first check out my analysis of Jesus' (as) trial at the Sanhedrin, in the Christianity section of this blog, Reviving al-Islam, where I conclude that the alleged trial of Jesus in front of the Sanhedrin violates 22 Sanhedrin laws, and was therefore historically improbable.
 Then, in Part II, (found here: http://www.shiachat.com/forum/index.php?/topic/234974347-pontious-pilate-and-jesus-a/ ) I analyzed Jesus' trial in front of Pontious Pilate, and point out some strange inconsistencies and coincidences.
+I will focus on the crucifixion in this thread, and then insha'Allah Part IV will be concerning the resurrection.

 Introduction of the Crucifixion